isakedo/DNNsim/README.md

-# DNNsim 0.0.1
+# DNNsim 0.0.2

 Gitignore is set up for CLion IDE, if you want to use a different IDE add their project file extensions to .gitignore.
 It can be used from the command line.
 The folder specified for models under .gitignore is "models".
 All the inputs/outputs files of a network architecture must be in the same folder.
 Example: models/alexnet/{Inputs/Outputs}

 #### TODO list
-*   Parametrize the input of the program
-*   Sanitize the reading files
-*   Add gzip to protobuf
+*   Add positional parameter for transform or simulate
-*   Read network name from the path (last folder)
-*   More tests
+*   Infernece

 #### Compilation:
 Command line compilation.
 First we need to configure the project (It can be Debug or Release for optimizations):